MicrosoftDocs/architecture-center/docs/example-scenario/wvd/multi-forest-w-AADDS.md

 >
 > 1. For Group Policy requirements in AAD DS, you can [install Group Policy Management tools](https://docs.microsoft.com/azure/active-directory-domain-services/manage-group-policy#before-you-begin) on a Windows Server virtual machine that is joined to AAD DS.
 > 2. To extend GPO infrastructure for WVD from the on-premises domain controllers, manual export and import to AAD DS is required.
-> 3. Custom ADMX templates are not supported in AAD DS, so the FSLogix ADMX templates should not be used.
+> 3. Custom [ADMX templates](https://docs.microsoft.com/microsoft-edge/deploy/managing-group-policy-admx-files) are not supported in AAD DS, so the FSLogix ADMX templates should not be used.
 Instead, FSLogix settings should be set in the Group Policy Preferences, windows registry or scripts.
-(TBD: restructured, still makes sense?)
 >

 ## Next steps